Northern Virginia Dayhikes

 Location: Big Meadows area on the Skyline Drive (mile 51)

-Description: When the water is high, Lewis Spring Falls is one of the prettiest falls in the park.
+Description: When the water is high, Lewis Falls is one of the prettiest falls in the park.
 There is an excellent viewing platform at the top and an unmaintained trail to an impressive view from the bottom.
 The circuit also contains a few nice views to the west.

 Notes: Combine this with the Rose River Loop described above to create any number of dayhike circuits ranging from moderate to strenuous.